 Driving Safe in the Dark with a Broken Windshield

 It’s no secret that driving in the dark is dangerous.
-Cracked or broken windshields makes it worse as the driver’s field of vision is obstructed.
+Cracked or broken windshields make it worse as the driver’s field of vision is obstructed.
 A small chip is enough to compromise the integrity of your auto glass, making your vehicle vulnerable to accidents.

 Hometown Auto Glass has been providing quality windshield repair and replacement services for the past 60 years.
 We are committed to providing complete customer satisfaction to all our clients.
 As a locally owned business, we provide for all auto glass repair needs in Winnipeg.